pulibrary/drds-rails-template/README.md

 # DRDS Rails Template

+This project can be used two different ways:
+- For teams at PUL, it can be used as a template to start new projects.
+- For new developers, it can be taken as an example of best practices.

-This project documents tooling used widely in PUL rails applications.
-It is useful when setting up a new project.
-It is recommended to use as a reference rather than a starting point.
+If you are a new developer, it is recommended to use as a reference rather than a starting point.
 I.e. read through this README and other files, but generate your own new rails app and add/configure tooling there directly.
 Otherwise your new app will likely need immediate maintenance and updates.